arvis-workflows/arvis-evernote-workflow/README.md

 | "content_length" |  In the search results subtitle, specify the length of the note |
 | "notebook" |   In the search results subtitle, specify the notebook name of note |

-In the `ens` search results subtitle, specify which item Alfred show.
+In the `ens` search results subtitle, specify which item Arvis show.

 Note that some items may increase the api call of sdk, resulting in more sdk limit restrictions.